srgovin29/HoussemDellai-Terraform-AzureDevops-Demo/README.md

 the Skip-Step was originaaly from author and it was not working due to outdated commands So use main.tf file from the root directory

+Preerq:
+1. create the storage account as terraform-resource-group
+2. Create container as terraformtfstatesrgovin
+3. install checkov to scan terraform codes